 There are three staff members at WCF.
 Karen Minogue is the director of development, Shawna Mosley-Foster is the donor services and office manager, and Kristen Bitzegaio is the program associate.
 There are also about eight board members at WCF.

-General questions can be directed to foundation staff at 843-357-4483 or email@example.com.
+Direct general questions to foundation staff at 843-357-4483 or email@example.com.
 The address is 3655 South Highway 17 Business, Murrells Inlet, South Carolina 29576.
-Keep up with foundation on its news page, which is also where you can download recent annual reports.
+Keep up with foundation on its news page, which is also where grant seekerscan download recent annual reports.